 3. Technology Misuse

-Addressing technology misuse by employees, such as unauthorized access, data theft, or misuse of company resources, poses ethical dilemmas for IT managers.
-Implementing policies, monitoring tools, and ethical training programs can help prevent and address instances of technology abuse within the organization.
+Addressing technology misuse by employees---such as unauthorized access, data theft, or misuse of company resources---poses ethical dilemmas for IT managers.
+Implementing Network Monitoring tools and establishing clear usage policies can help detect and deter abuse.
+Additionally, deploying a reputable Password Manager reduces the temptation for credential sharing and strengthens overall security hygiene.

 4. Innovation and Intellectual Property

 Balancing innovation with intellectual property rights is a key ethical consideration for IT managers.
-Respecting patents, copyrights, and proprietary information while fostering creativity and technological advancement requires adherence to legal frameworks and ethical guidelines governing intellectual property.
+Respecting patents, copyrights, and proprietary information while fostering creativity requires adherence to legal frameworks and ethical guidelines.
+Leveraging Version Control systems and Software License Management tools helps ensure that code reuse and contribution practices remain compliant.

 Best Practices for Addressing Ethical Dilemmas